Tarekbouamer/Tarekbouamer.github.io/_posts/2025-05-09-gaussian_splatting.md

 **Rasterization and Rendering:**
 Rendering is implemented as a multi-stage CUDA pipeline that transforms, sorts, and splats Gaussians in parallel.
 Below are the key kernels:

-- **duplicateWithKeys**
+**duplicateWithKeys:**

 Duplicates each Gaussian for every tile it overlaps and assigns a sort key based on tile ID and depth.

 ```c++
   ___global__ void duplicateWithKeys(